 In the Cluster basics section, complete the following:

 - For the Location type, select Zonal, and then select the desired zone for your cluster.

-- If you are creating a multi-zonal cluster, select the Specify default node locations checkbox, and then choose additional zones in which you'd like the cluster to run.
+- If you are creating a multi-zonal cluster, select the Specify default node locations checkbox, and then choose additional zones in which you'd like the node pools to run.

-For the Master Version, select Static version, then choose a GKE version.
+For the Control plane version, select Static version, then choose a GKE version.

 From the navigation pane, under Node Pools, click default-pool.

 In the Node pool details section, complete the following: